-Unless you hold an advanced degree in TEFL or TESOL, earning an accredited TEFL certification is critical if you want to teach English abroad.
+Unless you hold an advanced degree in TEFL or TESOL, earning an accredited TEFL certification is critical if you want to learn to teach English abroad.
 Why?
-Because it will provide you with the skills you need to become an effective teacher and it will provide you with the qualification you need to gain employment from thousands of schools and language institutes around the world.
+Because it will provide you with the skills you need to become an effective teacher and it will provide you with the qualifications you need to gain employment from thousands of schools and language institutes around the world.

-Also, once you enroll and begin your TEFL course, you will begin receiving Job Search Guidance and you can begin working with International TEFL Academy advisors on your job search.
+Additionally, once you enroll and begin your TEFL course, you will start receiving Job Search Guidance.
+That being said, it is critical that you choose a TEFL certification course that provides you with thorough job search assistance.
+This will enable you to begin working with a TEFL advisor on your job search.

-In fact, approximately 50% of International TEFL Academy Students begin the TEFL certification process without knowing where they will teach.
-Many change his/her mind once they begin receiving job search guidance and learning about teaching opportunities around the globe.
+Please note: You don't need to decide where you want to teach before beginning the certification process.
+In fact, approximately 50% of our students begin the TEFL certification process without knowing where they will teach.
+Many change their mind once they begin receiving job search assistance and learning about teaching opportunities around the globe.

 4. Connect with International TEFL Academy Alumni Networks

-Once you enroll in your TEFL class, you will be eligible to join ITA's exclusive networks and begin connecting, corresponding & networking with people like yourself who are already teaching English abroad or enrolled in their TEFL class.
+Once you enroll in your TEFL course, you should be eligible to connect with alumni from your TEFL school.
+You'll quickly realize that not all TEFL providers are created equal and a lot of these institutions clearly lack an active alumni network.
+Others, such as International TEFL Academy (ITA), provide exclusive access to their alumni networks so you can begin connecting, corresponding & networking with people like yourself who are already teaching English abroad or enrolled in their TEFL class.

-You'll be joining a community of 20,000+ ITA alumni & fellow world travelers who are teaching in more than 80 countries worldwide.
+In the example of International TEFL Academy, you'll be joining a community of 35,000+ ITA alumni & fellow world travelers who are teaching in more than 80 countries worldwide.
 This means you can immediately connect with other alumni, make some friends before you head abroad, and get your questions answered by fellow alumni who have been in your shoes and are eager to help you out.